openai/universe/doc/env_semantics.rst

 Real-time environments
 ======================

-Universe environments differ from other Gym enironments in that the environment keeps running in real-time, even when the agent does not call ``step``.
+Universe environments differ from other Gym environments in that the environment keeps running in real-time, even when the agent does not call ``step``.
 This has a few important implications: